ayoayco/blog/about.md

 He is a passionate learner and is quite fond of explaining how things work.

-Now he is an engineering manager for frontend engineering, directly involved in web components and design systems, at <a href="https://ing.com">ING</a> in Amsterdam.<!-- anywhere he wants with his beautiful wife, Jen, and adorable son, Kahel. -->
+Now he is a frontend engineering manager, directly involved in web components and design systems, at <a href="https://ing.com">ING</a> in Amsterdam.<!-- anywhere he wants with his beautiful wife, Jen, and adorable son, Kahel. -->